-- 5) Risk Assessment Have all federation members individually, and at the level of federation, completed risk assessment and minimization processes? - Security Design and Implementation Is security designed in as an essential element of the information systems? - 7) Security Management Does the federation have a comprehensive approach to security management? - 8) Reassessment/Learning Does the federation, and federation members, have a schedule for reassessing security measures, and making modifications as appropriate, including reassessment after incidents or operational failures?
+- 1 Awareness Are federation members aware of the need for information and network security, and the steps they can take to enhance security? - 2 Accountability Are federation members accountable for information security, to the extent appropriate to their role? - 3 Response Is there a response action plan in place, so that federation members can co-operatively prevent, detect, and respond to security incidents? - 4 Ethics Do participants understand that their own action or inaction may harm other federation members? - 5 Risk Assessment Have all federation members individually, and at the level of federation, completed risk assessment and minimization processes? - 6 Security Design and Implementation Is security designed as an essential element of the information systems? - 7 Security Management Doe the federation have a comprehensive approach to security management? - 8 Reassessment/Learning Do the federation and federation members have a schedule for reassessing security measures and making modifications as appropriate, including reassessment after incidents or operational failures?